Elkanah Greer: Prewar life

+American Civil War

-In May and June 1861, Greer raised what becamee the 3rd Texas Cavalry Regiment for service in the Confederate States Army in the American Civil War; he received a commission as the colonel of the regiment in July.
+After the secession of Texas, Greer journeyed to the capital of the Provisional Confederate Government at Montgomery, Alabama, where he received a commission as a colonel.
+In May and June 1861, Greer raised what became the 3rd Texas Cavalry Regiment for service in the Confederate States Army in the American Civil War.
+Because Greer intended the unit to establish Confederate control over the state of Kansas, the regiment was also known as the South Kansas–Texas Cavalry.
+In July, Greer's regiment traveled to Fort Smith, Arkansas, where it was placed under the command of Benjamin McCulloch.
+The process by which this occurred resulted in complaints from the Texas state authorities, who felt that the transfer of the regiment from Texas did not follow the proper procedure.
 Greer's first combat experience in the Civil War was in August at the Battle of Wilson's Creek in Missouri, where he served under Ben McCulloch.
-In December, Greer and his men were present at the Battle of Chustenahlah, which was fought in the Indian Territory.
+In December, Greer's regiment was present at the Battle of Chustenahlah, which was fought in the Indian Territory, but Greer himself was on leave visiting his family at that time.
 Having been assigned to James M. McIntosh's cavalry brigade, Greer saw action at the Battle of Pea Ridge in Arkansas in March 1862.
-Greer temporarily lead a sizable portion of the Confederate force at Pea Ridge after the deaths of McCulloch and McIntosh and the capture of Louis Hébert, ordering the withdrawal of disorganized Confederate troops from part of the field on the first day of the battle.
-Greer's portion of the army marched overnight to rejoin the rest of the Confederate force, He suffered an arm wound during the battle, although it was not significant and he did not mention it in his post-battle report.
+Greer temporarily led a sizable portion of the Confederate force at Pea Ridge after the deaths of McCulloch and McIntosh and the capture of Louis Hébert, ordering the withdrawal of disorganized Confederate troops from part of the field on the first day of the battle.
+Greer's portion of the army marched overnight to rejoin the rest of the Confederate force.
+He suffered an arm wound during the battle, although it was not significant and he did not mention it in his post-battle report.